Abir-crypto/imageProcessing/Readme.md

-Just Download or Clone this repository
+Just Download or Clone this repository.
-And Open it in your IntelliJ idea IDE
+And Open it in your IntelliJ idea IDE.
 Run the Main.java from there and you should be able to use the app.